-This budget is inclusive of budget related to the current M&O vendor for RIBridges and for a potential new vendor if identified through the M&O Vendor re-procurement.
-As with the DDI budget for Deloitte in the above section, the State will not pay Deloitte until the RIBridges system is delivered.
+This budget is inclusive of budget related to the current M&O vendor for RI Bridges and for a potential new vendor if identified through the M&O vendor re-procurement.
+This budget reflects costs established in Deloitte contract amendment number 46 and extended through September 2019.
+It includes hardware, software, hosting, technical operations, and financial management services.
+It is expected that hourly services and fixed capacity services will be subject to future negotiations.
+As with the DDI budget for Deloitte in the above section, the State will not pay Deloitte until the RI Bridges system is delivered.